FactoryBoy/factory_boy/docs/reference.rst

 .. function:: create_batch(klass, size, FACTORY_CLASS=None, **kwargs)

     Create a factory for :obj:`klass` using declarations passed in kwargs;
-    return an instance created from that factory, or a list of :obj:`size` instances (for :func:`create_batch`).
+    return an instance created from that factory with :data:`CREATE_STRATEGY`, or a list of :obj:`size` instances (for :func:`create_batch`).

     :param class klass: Class of the instance to create